-Twice a year, before the semester's Family Engagement Concert, the Community Embedded Musicians from the Houston Symphony and musicians from Mercury Chamber Orchestra visit each classroom, bringing their violin, cello, bass, and viola.
+Twice a year, before the semester's Family Engagement Concert, the Community Embedded Musicians from the Houston Symphony and musicians from Apollo Chamber Players visit each classroom, bringing their violin, cello, bass, and viola.

 The professional musicians sing, dance, and play their instruments for the class, building bonds and inspiring the students.

-Later in the semester, parents, teachers, and students gather to sing and dance at their school with musicians from Prelude Music Foundation, Community Embedded Musicians from the Houston Symphony, and musicians from Mercury Chamber Orchestra.
+Later in the semester, parents, teachers, and students gather to sing and dance at their school with musicians from Prelude Music Foundation, Community Embedded Musicians from the Houston Symphony, and musicians from Apollo Chamber Players.
 The professional musicians play the songs the children have been learning all year, providing the families with an opportunity to make music in community.